prem-muthedath/qcheck-original/README.md

      `ENTER`, which will load the tests in `GHCi`:
         - `cabal v2-repl :qcheck-original-test`

-     you can then run any test you wish in `GHCi`.  here are some examples:
+     you can then run any test you wish in `GHCi`; some examples:
         - `quickCheck prop_pass`
         - `quickCheck prop_fail`
         - `quickCheck prop_choose`